 ASSIGNMENT POLICY: Students are expected to do their best work on all course assignments.
 Students are expected to put forth their best effort on all course assignments to get the best results from the course.
-All assignments are due by the date/time specified within the "Syllabus" link on the Canvas course website and should be completed independently of other classmates unless indicated otherwise in the assignment instructions.
-In-class discussions, student panels, and learning experiences will be regular occurrences.
-Weekly assignments will relate to these in-class experiences.
-Therefore, your attendance for class sessions is essential to do well on assignments.
+All assignments are due by the

 All assignment submissions will be made in Canvas.
+Students are expected to complete individual work on assignments and discussions unless specified otherwise in the assignment.
+This means collaboration with classmates or AI chatbots on assignments and online discussions is considered academic dishonesty and a violation of the UF Academic Honor Code.
 Students are advised to make back-up copies of all work and submit their work early to prevent technical issues from precluding successful submissions.
+Students are advised to make back-up copies of all work and submit their work early to prevent technical issues from precluding successful submissions.
+If technical issues do arise with Canvas, you should ask for formal documentation from the UFIT Help Desk at the time of the issue.
+This documentation should be provided with your request for late submission.